razvan-/MySQL2Redis/README.md

 For UPDATE events, the rows will be an Array of Key-Value pairs representing the affected rows.
 Inside the "key" field you will find the contents of the row pre-UPDATE and in the "value" field the post-UPDATE values.
 Sorry for the bad naming.

+### What do I use it for?
+Mostly for extracting things that are implemented as callbacks thus allowing my service to not have to know about the existence of other services/workers if it doesn't need to.
+Examples:
+  1. Cache invalidation (not using it now but would apply to Varnish)
+  2. Solr Synchronization (I actually have some business logic in my documents so a simple DIH wouldn't be enough)

 ### Preparing the database
 Your database needs to have
   1. ROW based replication enabled